Anti-Homosexuality Act, 2014

+Parliament passed similar bills in 2021 and 2023: the Sexual Offenses Bill, 2019, passed in May 2021 and vetoed by President Yoweri Museveni and the Anti-Homosexuality Bill, 2023.

 Background

 Some gay rights advocates have claimed that around 500,000 people in Uganda or 1.4 percent of its population are gay.
 The Ugandan government, however, has characterized the 500,000 people claim as an exaggeration designed to increase the popularity of homosexuality, and the BBC in 2009 asserted the impossibility of determining the actual number of gay people living in Uganda.

 Existing laws in Uganda criminalise homosexual behavior with prison sentences, some of which can be as long as 14 years.
 These laws were introduced during the colonial era in order to eliminate what the colonial authorities deemed "unnatural sex".
 In some areas, male homosexuality was age-stratified, similar to ancient Greece where warriors purchased boys as brides, common when women were not available, or manifested as fleeting encounters as in prostitution.
 Human rights groups have demanded reform of those laws and decriminalisation of homosexuality and asserted that the laws reinforce prejudice and promote violence against LGBT people.

 According to a reporter in Africa, "Africans see homosexuality as being both un-African and un-Christian".
 Thirty-eight of 53 African nations criminalise homosexuality in some way.
 A 2013 poll found that the overwhelming majority of Ugandans disapproved of homosexuality.
 In sub-Saharan Africa, only the governments of South Africa and Namibia support gay rights.
 But South Africa's support of LGBT rights did not prevent the rape and murder of LGBT rights activist Eudy Simelane in 2008.
 Human rights groups have criticized the police for being inactive and apathetic.
 Like the conditions in many other African nations, gays in Uganda face an atmosphere of physical abuse, vandalism of their property, blackmail, death threats, and "corrective rape".